Edward George Warris Hulton: Hulton photographic archive

 The photographic archive of Picture Post became an important historical documentary resource.
 It was set up by Hulton as a semi-independent operation, officially incorporated as the Hulton Press Library in 1947.
 It was bought by the BBC in 1958 and incorporated into the Radio Times photo archive, which was then sold to Brian Deutsch in 1988.
 In 1996 the Hulton Picture Collection was bought for £8.6m by Getty Images, who has retained the Hulton Archive as a featured resource within its large holdings.

 Publications

 Personal life

 Hulton was married twice, first to Kira Goudime-Levkovitsch in 1927, and then later in 1946 to Princess Nika Yourievitch.
-Together Yourievitch and Hulton had two sons and one daughter, named Edward Alexander Sergius Hulton, Cosmo Philip Paul Hulton and Elizabeth Frances Helen Hulton.
+Together Yourievitch and Hulton had two sons and one daughter.
 The marriage between Yourievitch and Hulton was dissolved in 1966, though the two lived together again for the last nine years of Hulton's life before he died on 8 October 1988.